monitoringartist/ai-assistant-for-logicmonitor/README.md

 Visit the live application at: **[ai-assistant-for-logicmonitor.monitoringartist.com](https://ai-assistant-for-logicmonitor.monitoringartist.com)**

+## 📊 Dashboard

+The AI Assistant can be added to your LogicMonitor dashboard as a widget.
+The dashboard JSON for easy import into LogicMonitor is available at: **[ai-assistant-for-logicmonitor-dashboard.json](ai-assistant-for-logicmonitor-dashboard.json)**

 ## ℹ️ About This Repository

 This repository contains only the **static build files** for the AI Assistant web application, served via GitHub Pages.
 The source code is maintained in a separate private repository.